Galaxy S20 FE: Your ultimate guide | CNN Underscored

 Four cameras: One on the front, three on the back

-The pinhole in the front, what Samsung calls the Infinity-O hole, contains a 32-megapixel front facing camera.
+The pinhole in the front, what Samsung calls the Infinity-O hole, contains a 32-megapixel front-facing camera.
 That’s more megapixels than on the Note 20, Note 20 Ultra, iPhone 11 and even the S20.

-The camera and content capturing experience continues on the back with a three camera setup:
+The camera and content capturing experience continues on the back with a three-camera setup:

-- A 12-megapixel ultra-wide lens: Shooting with this camera allows you to capture a much wider field of view without having to physically move.
+- A 12-megapixel ultrawide lens: Shooting with this camera allows you to capture a much wider field of view without having to physically move.
 Perfect for a skyline or long city street shot.

 - A 12-megapixel wide-angle camera: This will be the default lens and still captures a pretty wide view.
 This will be great for everyday photos, portrait shots and pet photography.

-- A 8-megapixel telephoto camera: Like the Ultra-Wide which lets you capture a wider view, this telephoto lets you zoom in without physical moving.
-It supports up to 3x optical zoom and powers the 30x space zoom.
+- An 8-megapixel telephoto camera: Like the ultrawide, which lets you capture a wider view, this telephoto lets you zoom in without physically moving.
+It supports up to 3x optical zoom and powers the 30x Space Zoom.

-Space Zoom is on board the Galaxy S20 Fan Edition, specifically a 30x super resolution zoom that’s digitally zooming in on the maximum 3x optical zoom.
+Space Zoom is on board the Galaxy S20 Fan Edition, specifically a 30x Super Resolution Zoom that’s digitally zooming in on the maximum 3x optical zoom.
 While the Galaxy S20 Ultra’s 100x and the Note 20 Ultra’s 50x zoom felt a bit unnecessary, the 30x Space Zoom not only should be worthy of an Instagram post but will actually look good.
 And hopefully be a fun way to shoot.

 The Galaxy S20 Fan Edition also supports Samsung’s Night Mode and Single Take modes.
 With the latter, you just hit the button and move the phone around, it then uses AI to intelligently capture photos (some with filters and effects) and videos.